I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/fwpsk/nf-fwpsk-fwpscalloutunregisterbykey0.md

 <p> </p>

 ## -remarks
 <p>A callout driver calls the
     <b>FwpsCalloutUnregisterByKey0</b> function to unregister a callout from the filter engine, using the GUID
     key to identify the callout to be unregistered.
-This function succeeds even if there are filters in the filter engine that specify the callout for the filter's action.
-In this situation, filters with an action type of <b>FWP_ACTION_CALLOUT_TERMINATING</b> or <b>FWP_ACTION_CALLOUT_UNKNOWN</b> are treated as
-    <b>FWP_ACTION_BLOCK</b>, and filters with an action type of <b>FWP_ACTION_CALLOUT_INSPECTION</b> are ignored after the
-    callout has been deregistered from the filter engine.</p>

-<p>A callout driver cannot be unloaded until all of the callouts that were previously registered with the
-    filter engine have been successfully unregistered.</p>

-<p>A callout driver calls the
-    <b>FwpsCalloutUnregisterByKey0</b> function to unregister a callout from the filter engine, using the GUID
-    key to identify the callout to be unregistered.
 This function succeeds even if there are filters in